Common Core Resources

 - Reading Rockets explains the four main areas of the Common Core reading standards and suggests simple things you can do at home to help your child build skills in these areas. http://www.readingrockets.org/pdfs/edextras/58939-en.pdf

-Do you need non-fiction sources for projects and reports?
-Use our databases to look through hundreds of newspapers, encyclopedias, magazines and books to help you find the information you need.
+Use our databases to search hundreds of newspapers, encyclopedias, magazines and books to help you find non-fiction sources for projects and reports.

 - See Reading Is Fundamental (RIF)'s 2013-2014 STEAM Multicultural Booklist for Grades Pre-K - 5 with downloadable activity sheets aligned with the Common Core for at home and classroom use.